-4. Using the syringe, put a 0.15 to 0.175 cc dab of thermal grease, in the center, on the mating surfaces of both chips, as shown below.
+6. Using the syringe, put a 0.1 to 0.12 cc dab of thermal grease, in the center, on the mating surfaces of both chips, as shown below.
+Apply the grease only up to the line that you marked on the syringe.